MOBE, BBB & The FTC: OMG! Hope you didn’t fall for the hype

 “If the Court determines that the TRO should not be extended, then it will enter an order dissolving the TRO.
 In that case, the parties against whom the TRO was entered will be permitted to resume their business activities.
 On the other hand, if the Court determines that the TRO should remain in place, it will enter a Preliminary Injunction that, in all likelihood, will be similar or identical to the TRO.”

-We can only hope that the latter outcome finds favour with the Court.
+We can only hope that the latter outcome finds favor with the Court.